Ludwig zu Sayn-Wittgenstein-Berleburg: Career

 In 1821, he represented Russia at the coronation of King George IV of the United Kingdom, but his career came to a halt when his participation in the Decembrist societies was revealed in 1826.
 He secured a pardon through the intervention of his influential father.

 On 1 May 1834, Ludwig's father was raised by King Frederick William III of Prussia from an Imperial Count to Prince of (Fürst zu) Sayn and Wittgenstein in the Kingdom of Prussia, where the family's mediatized German domain was located.
 He was also incorporated into the Russian nobility as a prince on 16 June 1834, where his family had been domiciled for two generations.
 Ludwig inherited both titles and passed the Russian titles on to his descendants.

 Personal life

-On 14 June 1828 at St. Petersburg, Ludwig married Princess Caroline "Stefania" Radziwiłł (1809–1832), the only legitimate child of Dominik Hieronim Radzivil.
+On 14 June 1828 at St. Petersburg, Ludwig married Princess Stefania Radziwiłł (1809–1832), the only daughter of Prince Dominik Hieronim Radziwiłł by his second wife, Teofilia Morawska (1791–1828).
 Before her death in 1832, they had two children: